How are the Global Coworking Surveys and Coworking Trends Surveys conducted?

 Reducing a diverse distribution to a single value often does not accurately reflect an entire market.
 The values presented here are three of dozens of statistical measures, so we keep it simple.

 The arithmetic mean is the most common average to report central tendencies.
 However, it is not robust if it is influenced by outliers, extreme cases that are much larger or smaller than most others.
-For example, consider an unequal distribution of private wealth, where 10% of the people in your country hold 90% of the country's wealth.
+For example, consider an unequal distribution of private wealth, where 5% of the people in your country hold 50% of the country's wealth.
 If you took the arithmetic mean of those assets per person, the vast majority would see a huge gap between this value and the amount in their bank accounts.
 So, it would not reflect the reality for most people.
 The coworking space market is not that unequal yet.
 However, some coworking spaces (chains) can be identified as outliers and are much larger than most other coworking spaces.
-Therefore, we highlight the arithmetic mean when presenting limited scales, such as scales from 0-100% or star ratings (1-10).
+Therefore, we highlight the arithmetic mean when presenting limited (bounded) scales, such as scales from 0-100% or star ratings (1-10).

-We prefer the 5% trimmed mean for open, unlimited scales.
+We prefer the 5% trimmed mean for open, unbounded scales.
 This value cuts out the highest and lowest 5% of cases, reflecting the average reality much better than the arithmetic mean in those cases.
 We can also eliminate typos if a respondent accidentally enters too many digits.

 The median separates the upper half from the lower half.
 It is simply the value in the middle.